mulmarta/mls-protocol/draft-ietf-mls-protocol.md

 encrypts Proposal and Commit messages might distribute ratchet trees encrypted using a key exchanged over the MLS channel.

-Regardless of how the client obtains the tree, the client MUST verify that the root hash of the ratchet tree matches the `tree_hash` of the GroupContext before using the tree for MLS operations.
+Regardless of how the client obtains the tree, before using the tree for MLS operations, the client MUST verify that the ratchet tree is valid using the following steps:

+* Verify that the root hash matches the `tree_hash` of the GroupInfo.
+* Verify the Parent Hashes as specified in {{verifying-parent-hashes}}.
+* For each non-empty leaf node, validate the LeafNode as described in
+  {{leaf-node-validation}}.

 # Extensibility